 The tour begins and ends at Hotel Al Codega, Venice.
 Emirates and Qatar Airways offer the best connections between Australian cities and Venice.
 Contact us for bookings and quotes.

 Today we gain a sense of the geography of the Venetian lagoon and the city’s appearance in its earliest days.
 We travel by ferry to the peaceful lagoon islands of Burano and Torcello.
 On Torcello we view the 6th-century basilica with its mosaics and Byzantine decorations, as well as the small museum of the Venetian lagoon.
-We then enjoy a relaxed welcome lunch at the legendary Locanda Cipriani on Torcello before returning to our hotel, where there is an evening talk.
+We then enjoy a relaxed welcome lunch at the legendary Locanda Cipriani on Torcello before returning to our hotel for an evening talk.
 (B, L)

-Friday 11 March: San Marco and the trading empire
+Friday 1 April – San Marco and the Trading Empire

 Today we travel to Ravenna, the Byzantine capital of Italy in the 5th-8th centuries.
 It is in Ravenna, after the fall of the Roman Empire, that the Byzantine visual style of gold-ground mosaics first developed.
 Here we view the UNESCO World Heritage-listed churches of Sant’Apollinare in Classe, San Vitale, and Sant’Apollinare Nuovo.
 We also examine evidence of the Gothic kingdom in Italy in the late 5th and early 6th century, including the Palace of Theodoric and the Neonian baptistery.
 (B)